-For over a year now, we have been navigating extreme uncertainty.
-The hyper vigilance of staying safe, piloting constant change, and the effects of isolation and loneliness, have taken a toll.
+It seems like are constantly navigating extreme uncertainty.
+The hyper vigilance of staying safe, piloting constant change, and the effects of isolation and loneliness all take a toll.
 Fears and insecurity can create chronic stress which negatively impacts mental health.
 Stress levels are at an all-time high for young people too!

 As adults, we know there is no magic involved in taking care of ourselves.
 It requires practice, patience, and a lot of self-forgiveness.
 If you have let your self-care fall by the wayside recently, fear not!
 It is never too late to integrate self-care into your daily routine.
 Likewise, it is never too late or too early to encourage, and talk about self-care with your mentee.
 You can help your mentee understand stress and share techniques to calm themselves.